-Nanosatellites and multi-sensor geophysics: new technologies for Earth, Moon and Mars
+Nanosatellites and drone geophysics: new technologies for Earth, Moon and Mars

 Be part of the exciting space exploration program, connecting remote networks of geophysical sensors to satellites.

 Geomagnetic depth sounding (GDS) is a geophysical technique that maps the anomalous vertical magnetic variational fields.

 Unlike the magnetotelluric (MT) method that requires long pairs of grounded electric dipoles, the GDS method simply requires a three-component magnetic sensor and data acquisition system that does not need to be attached to the ground.

 We propose to develop a research program to use drones for remote deployment of GDS sensors.

 The vision is to have a swarm of drones from a field base to a number of locations, recording for a few days to weeks before being recalled and fly back with the sensors.
 Real-time remote data transfer could be undertaken using Fleet Space Technologies LoRaWAN™ Gateway and satellite modem.